apoorvanand/weatheralexa/README.md

 ## Getting Started
 To get started you need to:
 - Set up your Alexa skill in your Amazon developer account.
+- Register for a free [API key for Forecast.io](https://darksky.net/dev/account)

 For more detailed setup instructions, see `setup.md`.